-This page of the Law Subject Guide provides information about European Union (EU) materials.
-Links to useful electronic resources for researching EU law.
+This page of the Law Subject Guide provides information about European Union (EU) legal materials.

 When embarking on a new topic area a good starting point can be background and reference sources.
 These will enable you to gain an overview of the topic and understand the terminology.